Sitatapatra

-Sitātapatra (Sanskrit: "White Parasol") is a protector against supernatural danger in Buddhism.
+Sitātapatrā (Sanskrit: "White Parasol") is a bodhisattva and protector against supernatural danger in Buddhism.
 She is venerated in both the Mahayana and Vajrayana traditions.
-She is also known as Usnisasitatapatra or Uṣṇīṣa Sitātapatra.
-It is believed that Sitātapatra is a powerful independent deity emanated by Gautama Buddha from his Uṣṇīṣa.
+She is also known as Usnisasitatapatra or Uṣṇīṣa Sitātapatrā.
+It is believed that Sitātapatrā is a powerful independent deity emanated by Gautama Buddha from his Uṣṇīṣa.
 Whoever practices her mantra will be reborn in Amitābha's pure land of Sukhāvatī as well as gaining protection against supernatural danger and witchcraft.

 Name

 Her name is composed of sita ("white") and ātapatrā ("parasol" or "umbrella").

 Forms

 There are several different forms of Sitatapatra including:

 with one face and two arms; with three faces and six arms; with three faces and eight arms; with three faces and ten arms; with five faces and ten arms; and, with 1000 faces, 1000 arms and 1000 legs.